-The academic organization of Arkansas State University-Beebe/ Newport includes the following: Applied Arts, Education and Social Science, English and Fine Arts, Mathematics and Science, and Continuing Education.
+The academic organization of Arkansas State University-Beebe/ Newport includes the following: Applied Arts, Education and Social Science, English and Fine Arts, Mathematics and Science, Arkansas State Technical Institute, and Continuing Education.
 Each division has a departmental substructure and is supervised by a Division Chair or director.
 The organization is outlined below.

 Division of Applied Arts

+Dr. Hazel Dickey, Chair

+Department of Agriculture

 Department of Business

-Division of Education and Social Science
+Division of Education and Social Science Jeannie M. Lindsey, Chair

-Department of Education and Psychology

-Department of Health, Physical Education and
+Department of Education and Psychology Department of Health, Physical Education and Recreation Department of Social Science

-Recreation

-Department of Social Science

 Division of English and Fine Arts

+Bill Long, Chair

-Department of English Department of Fine Arts
+Department of English

+Department of Fine Arts